ouattararomuald/android-image-slider/README.md

-initWithAutoCycling | Determines whether or not the ImageSlider should immediately starts its transitions. sliderBackground | Reference to a background to be applied to Slider. slideTransitionInterval | Time in milliseconds between successive slide changes.
+initWithAutoCycling | Determines whether or not the ImageSlider should immediately starts its transitions. sliderBackground | Reference to a background to be applied to Slider. slideTransitionInterval | Time in milliseconds between successive slide changes. indicatorFillColor | Color of the filled circle that represents the current page. indicatorPageColor | Color of the filled circles that represents pages. indicatorRadius | Radius of the circles.
+This is also the spacing between circles. indicatorSnap | Whether or not the selected indicator snaps to the circles. indicatorStrokeColor | Color of the open circles. indicatorStrokeWidth | Width of the stroke used to draw the circles.

 ## Download